top of page

 Thanks for subscribing!

-Lori Frank is a local independent fine artist that specializes in colourful, uplifting and unique pieces in her distinctive unique impressionism style.
+Lori Frank is a local independent fine artist that specializes in colourful, uplifting and whimsical paintings.
+Her vibrant impressionism style brings new life into familiar landscapes, making each of her works immediately recognizable yet refreshingly unique.
 Lori's works have been shown at City Hall, the Jubilee Auditorium and the Muttart Conservatory.
 Her collectors encompass Canada, the United States, Europe, Australia and New Zealand.

 IMG_8163[2821].jpg